agressive-nicoleta/IT-Administration/backup_sla.md

 ### VERSIONING AND RETENTION

 Backups are held for a maximum of 30 days.
-Incremental backuping is used, which means that every day a different version is stored.
+Incremental backuping is used, which means that every day a different version is stored (from Monday to Saturday) Total versions: 30
-Total versions: 30
+Full backups are created once a week, on Sunday.

 ### USABILITY CHECKS